manuelmort/TwoLinkPlanar/README.md

-# Two Link Planar Arm Python Library
+# Robotic Arm Toolbox Python Library
 ## Goal of the project

 **Python Control and Mathematical Library for Robotic Arms**

 This project aims to create a Python library that simplifies the process of modeling and controlling two-link robotic arms.
 It incorporates mathematical models and control theory techniques to ensure both precision and stability.
-The library will serve as both a tool for developing robotic systems and a learning resource for others.
+This library's purpose is to help develop a foundational understanding and create a versatile tool for simulating robotic arms.
+Starting with a basic 2-link planar arm, to 3-axis.

 ***Refer to [2LinkPlanar Research Notes.pdf](https://github.com/manuelmort/TwoLinkPlanar/blob/main/2LinkPlanar%20Research%20Notes.pdf) for current updates on my project***

 ### Kinematics

+#### Two Link Inverse Kinematic Equations
 $$ \theta_{2} = -\cos^{-1} \left( \frac{x^{2} + y^{2} - a_{1}^{2} - a_{2}^{2}}{2a_{1}a_{2}} \right) $$
 $$\theta_{1} = \tan^{-1}\left(\frac{y}{x}\right) - \tan^{-1}\left(\frac{a_{2} \sin(\theta_{2})}{a_{1} + a_{2} \cos(\theta_{2})}\right)$$
 ### Control